 Welfare/well-being refers to the availability of economic and well-being support systems that allow an individual to live a happy and fulfilled life (Greve, 2008).
 Arguments suggest that well-being and welfare connote different things (Reinsdorf, 2020).
 Accordingly, well-being is believed to include intangible life aspirations such as happiness, trust, and welfare (Greve, 2008; Reinsdorf, 2020).
 That argument settled; the measurement and quantification of well-being has been a contentious topic for economics and social justice advocates.
 In economics, the tendency to see welfare as the utility derived from the consumption of goods and services is the dominant understanding (Greve, 2008); hence, the measurement of welfare in economics or the System of National Accounts (SNA ) is done using the Gross Domestic Product (GDP), Household consumption among others.
 However, in the broader context of well-being, educational outcomes, health outcomes, and happiness are not reflected anywhere.

 In social justice, the concept of welfare commands different theoretical orientations.
-According to John Rawls, justice embodies an intuitive understanding among people that they are equal, and their social system is designed to allow for fair cooperation among the inhabitants (Rawls, 1999).
+According to Rawls (1999) justice embodies an intuitive understanding among people that they are equal, and their social system is designed to allow for fair cooperation among the inhabitants.
 Rawls, therefore, articulated that a society with such an intuition of justice has institutions or must establish institutions and principles that transmute their deep-held beliefs into a praxis of life (Meyer & Sanklecha, 2016).
-Meyer consequentially noted that this understanding emphasized the importance of institutions, the rights, and responsibilities of individuals in the system, and the ultimate distribution of the proceeds of the cooperation among constituents.
+Meyer and Sanklecha! consequentially noted that this understanding emphasized the importance of institutions, the rights, and responsibilities of individuals in the system, and the ultimate distribution of the proceeds of the cooperation among constituents.

 Rawls, to pragmatize his idea of equality and legitimize its premise for healthy cooperation, invented the idea of ‘the veil of ignorance’ behind which no knowledge is assumed of the other person or people, thereby alienating the influence of individual power differences in determining the rights and responsibilities of the constituents which will eventually allow individuals to appreciate ‘the golden rule’ that do not wish for others what you will not want for yourself.
 Eventually, the members of the society would arrive at what Rawls describes as the ‘common good’ by pitching in as sincerely as possible (Rawls, 1999).
 The evolving common good imbued both unifying and differentiating the interests of the people of the society through whose labor the benefits are accrued in terms of its distribution.